 Pseudo code of the static Parse method:

 1-instantiate Pen, Maze, GhostPack, GameState objects.
+These objects all have methods which will be used to set their contents

+1a- set the Pen, Maze, and GhostPack properties on the GameState object.

-These objects all have methods which will be used to set their contents2- instantiate ScoreAndLives object, passing to it the GameState object so that it will have the handle that it needs
+2- instantiate ScoreAndLives object, passing to it the GameState object so that it will have the handle that it needs

 3 - instantiate the Pacman.
 The reason you need to instantiate Pacman even before you parse the csv file is because the Ghosts depend on Pacman, and you don’t know ahead of time if the Ghosts need to be created before Pacman is found in the csv.
 The Pacman constructor takes the maze and ghostpack objects, so Pacman gets the handles that it needs